Monday, August 31, 2009

 Mexico is in the midst of a (relatively futile) war on drugs.
 This bill separates the real bad guys from the casual users/addicts.
 Also, it should take business away from the drug traffickers.

 I think the real value of this bill is what we Americans can possibly learn from its results.
-I think passing a similar bill in the U.S. makes sense.
-Drug use will happen whether it is decriminalized or not, so it makes sense to decriminalize drugs in small amounts and regulate it.

 Continue Reading...